 My blog has been a ghost town for the past couple years and this initiative has really got me thinking about attempting to re-ignite my passion for blogging.
 All the while I’m very weary of over committing, having a turbulent relationship with this site that started way back in October 2005.
 A post about a VOIP product called Skype and how I’d been experimenting with it on an internet connection of 90kbps…

-In 2010 my wife and I made the big decision to move back to South Africa from the UK, where we’d been living for 4 years.
+In 2010 my wife and I made the big decision to move back home, to South Africa.
+We’d been living in London for 4 years.

 We made it home one day later than planned, but came home to one of South Africa’s most exciting, energetic, and happy periods of it’s recent history.
 It was a very memorable and significant life moment for us, and great reassurance we’d made the right decision.